UnremittingEncore/ESP32_MPU_6050_Web_Server/README.md

  Building MOCAP sensors.

  Project built upon by using this link https://RandomNerdTutorials.com/esp32-mpu-6050-web-server/

+ Updated code with more calibration using filters https://github.com/UnremittingEncore/ESP_MPU6050_Calibration

 ## Project Overview
 - Gyroscope values of the X, Y an Z axis are displayed on the Web Server (Updated every 10ms).